NimaN2D/Devish-CarReviewAPI/README.md

 # Devish assessment task

 Welcome to Devish task!
-This is the master branch of our Symfony project.
-It contains the latest stable version of our project.
+This is the development branch of our Symfony project.

 ## Introduction

-This is the latest stable version of our project.
-It is a RESTful API that allows you to manage car reviews.
+This is the development version of our project.
+It includes all the features and entities, such as Car, Review, User, Model, and Manufacture.

 ## Prerequisites